 The origin of this pudding is believed to be Newburgh, Aberdeenshire, Scotland.
-It is commonly referred to a dessert that is part of British or Scottish cuisine.
+It is commonly referred to as a dessert that is part of British or Scottish cuisine.

 This pudding is pretty good just by itself or with the caramel sauce.
-If you want to go one step further then something like a vanilla ice cream really goes well with this delicious gluten free dessert.
+If you want to go one step further, then something like a vanilla ice cream really goes well with this delicious gluten-free dessert.

 This recipe will be chunkier than some as we don’t blitz the date mixture.
 If you prefer a smooth cake, then I highly recommend that you do blitz the date mixture.
 I mention this in the cooking tips.